guilorentz/pagina-inicial-instagram/README.md

-# [Estudo] Recriando a página de login do Instagram 📚
+# Recriando a página de login do Instagram 📚

 Projeto utilizando flexbox para aula do curso da Digital Innovation One